code-423n4/2022-06-illuminate/redeemer/README.md

 It is very important that a user is not able to withdraw more capital than they have owed to them.
 In general, when a principal's `redeem` method is called, we transfer all outstanding principal tokens for that market to the redeemer.
 From there, it is up to the user to `redeem` their owed debt by calling Illuminate's `redeem`.

-We also want to be very careful to avoid reentrancy attacks as these contracts call into many external protocols.
+We also want to be very careful to avoid reentrancy attacks as these contracts call into many external contracts.